A G Manly Charitable Trust

 - Clear outcomes and metrics for young people served

-- Established programs with proven impact
+- Established programmes with proven impact

 - Sustainable approaches beyond one-off funding